|Category:||Head-Down Display [HDD]|

 Made in France

-The new TF display is a colour E-Scope which was the world's first application of beam-index technology.
-This could provides a brightness level high enough to enable easy reading of the display in direct sunlight.
+The new Terrain Following display for the GR4 was a colour E-Scope which was the world's first application of beam-index technology.
+This could provide a brightness level high enough to enable easy reading of the display in direct sunlight.

 At this time it was felt that Liquid Crystal Displays were too immature and the commercial panels were not available in the E-Scope size (the small requirement meant that the cost of a custom design was prohibitive).
 GEC Avionics bid a limited colour display using LCD Shutters in front of a Broad Band Phosphor CRT.
 This combination was not as attractive as a full colour display offered by the Beam-Index solution and the Specification was adapted to allow a small increase in the E-Scope size to accommodate the technology.

-In the event the MLU project stalled.
-In March 1993 a new Mid-Life Upgrade (MLU) project was launched and in1994 the UK signed a contract for MLU of GR1/GR1A/GR1Bs to GR4/GR4A standard.
-By now a source of LCD panels was available and the MLU displays us were all replaced with this technology.
+By the mid 90’s a source of LCD panels was available and the MLU displays were all replaced with this technology.
 This CRT is non-functional but was made by Thomson Tubes Electroniques.